 If you meet the age requirements, you can even start collecting your pension.

 Deciding to transfer out of your plan to another authorized pension plan on island means you will have to complete the necessary documentation.
 In this documentation you will have to certify that you understand that you are entitled to benefits under the plan in relation to your employment with your employer and that you understand you can leave your benefit in the plan where it will continue to accrue based on market conditions until you retire.

-Alternatively you can transfer the value of the accumulate contributions to another approved pension plan.
+Alternatively you can transfer the value of your funds to another approved pension plan.

-If you decide to leave the Cayman Islands and want to apply for a refund of your pension contributions accrued while in employment here, you should be aware that refunds are only allowed if the commuted value of the pension is over CI$5,000 and the member’s employment is terminated.
-In addition the refund will only be paid once that member has stopped living in the Islands and no contributions have been made to a pension plan by, or on behalf of the member for two years or more.
+If you decide to leave the Cayman Islands and want to apply for a refund of your pension contributions accrued while in employment here, you should be aware that refunds are only allowed if the commuted value of the pension is under CI$5,000 and the member’s employment is terminated.